*WARNING*: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

-Another factor that probably contributed to Aga’s change in attitude toward the town in general was probably the letters–the most important theme of all.
+Another factor that probably contributed to Aga’s change in attitude toward the town, in general, was probably the letters–the most important theme of all.
 The letters written by the Japanese teacher had taught Aga more than he was able to learn within such a short span of time.
 He was able to see through the man’s eyes about the town’s wonderful cultures and its breathtaking views.
 The sea was just another place he was coming to unleash his anger but it was later seen as a place where he was able to sit and think–even finding peace at.

 It made him cherish a lot more around him than just love.
 Love was as equally important but I felt that it conveyed much more through that letters, such as the part where the teacher saw the rainbow while writing a letter.
 There were so many things going into the letters, not just simple as messages of love.

 That was not all that I got out of this movie but could count for the majority of it.
 It was a wonderful movie overall.
 It did not have just one focal point.
-Yes, the one that actually stick out was the love letters–as mentioned before various times, but there were so much more to learn.
-There were a lot of randomness because that was how each of us go through everyday.
+Yes, the one that actually stuck out was the love letters–as mentioned before various times, but there were so much more to learn.
+There was a lot of randomnesses because that was how each of us goes through every day.
 The variety of people around us.
 Not everyone was as glamorous or gorgeous as the other movies and/or dramas portrayed the characters to be.
 But that was what made it more real.
 Hence, I was actually toward the idea of casting various unfamiliar faces for the movie.
 What I also like about the movie was that it was not trying too hard with making the main characters too important.
 Yes, you know which ones they would focus on more, but it did not add the aspect with having Tomoko related to Kojima Tomoko.
 It would’ve been too cliched and too trying if they did that.
 It also stressed that what we are looking for could be by our side–like if Tomoko did not talk to Lin Ming Zhu, she would never discover of the connection.

 Acting?
 Must say that Van pulled it through quite well though reviews kept pointing out his experience was limited so it was not expected as much.
 He made it by showing various emotions of Aga.
 I could not say the same for Chie since she was able to portray the sad or subtle parts well but not the more emotional parts or the frustration.
-The whole thing with her keep bobbing her head forward when scolding others was a bit overkilled and I thought could do without since it did not contribute to anything except making her more annoying.
+The whole thing with her kept bobbing her head forward when scolding others was a bit overkilled and I thought could do without since it did not contribute to anything except making her more annoying.
 Yes, she was frustrated of the way things were operated but the things she said and her hand gestures were enough.
 No need to bob her head some more for effect.
 Still, some parts made up for the others so I will not be too harsh on her.
 The special appearances of various artists were quite interesting also and contributed to the story nicely, like Kousuke Atari (as the Japanese teacher and himself) and Rachel Liang (as the young Kojima Tomoko).